 - There are no contradictions.

 - There is some variety in the eyewitness accounts, and that is good!
-Because it supports what we’d expect from real, independent eyewitnesses.
+Because it supports what we would expect from actual, independent eyewitnesses.
 Each person is reporting from a different perspective.
-But if all four versions were identical, you would suspect collusion.
+Nevertheless, if all four versions were identical, you would suspect collusion.

 In sum, it is possible to harmonize the four gospel accounts of the resurrection.
-And these writings are what we would expect from genuine eyewitness accounts.
+Moreover, these writings are what we would expect from genuine eyewitness accounts.

-2. Refuting that the Disciples Went to the Wrong Tomb
+II.
+Second, Refuting the Argument Against the Resurrection that “The Disciples Went to the Wrong Tomb”

-- First of all, there’s no way Jesus’ disciples didn’t know the location of Jesus’ tomb.
+- First of all, there is no way Jesus’ disciples didn’t know the location of Jesus’ tomb.

 This claim stretches credulity to the max.
 This argument against the resurrection tries to convince us that some or all of the eleven frightened and hiding disciples overpowered a Roman guard.
 It is important to remember that Rome trained these soldiers in the art of warfare!